 3 weekly self-help groups/support groups or daily if not working full time

 2 weekly AOD compliance testing, as well as random tests and breathalyzing

 1 monthly life skills night - guest speakers to teach or reintroduce a skill

-If a woman is unable to work, she will need to volunteer (according to her abilities), be attending school, participating in a program, or an agreed upon productive activity.
+If a woman is unable to work, she will need to volunteer (according to her abilities), be attending school, participate in a program, or do an agreed-upon productive activity.
 This is to encourage women to be active and productive in their recovery.

-Each member is responsible to keep bedroom neat and clean, clean up after herself, and complete house chores.
+Each member is responsible to keep the bedroom neat and clean, clean up after herself, and complete house chores.

 Each recovery plan will be tailored to the individual woman’s needs.